nvmcr/DataScience_HandBook/DBMS/README.md

 ### Serializable Schedules
 It is a schedule that produces the same result as a serial schedule, even though the transactions may execute concurrently.
 In other words, a serializable schedule ensures that the outcome of concurrent transactions is equivalent to the outcome of executing the same transactions serially.
 A serializable schedule can be used to optimize database performance by allowing transactions to execute concurrently, which can improve throughput and reduce waiting times.

-There are two types of serializable schedules: conflict serializable schedules and view serializable schedules.
-A conflict serializable schedule is a schedule in which transactions do not conflict with each other.
+### Conflicts
 A conflict occurs when two or more transactions attempt to access the same data item at the same time, and at least one of the transactions modifies the data.
 There are three types of conflicts that can occur when transactions execute concurrently: read-write conflict, write-write conflict, and write-read conflict.
 1. Write-Write Conflict:

 A write-write conflict occurs when two transactions write to the same data item.
 This type of conflict occurs when two transactions update the same data item, resulting in an inconsistent value.
 Consider below example of a serial schedule.